Grammar Lesson - Nouns in Groups

 We also prefer the noun + preposition + noun structure with words that refer to units, selections and collections, like piece, slice, lump, bunch, blade, pack, herd, flock, group, and so on (e.g. a piece of paper; a bunch of flowers).

-with the title Grammar Lesson - Nouns in Groups.
-You can bookmark this page URL https://apostolosmakrides.blogspot.com/2009/07/grammar-lesson-nouns-in-groups.html.
+You have read this article Grammar with the title Grammar Lesson - Nouns in Groups.
+You can bookmark this page URL http://apostolosmakrides.blogspot.com/2009/07/grammar-lesson-nouns-in-groups.html.
 Thanks!